YASA: Scalable Multi-Language Taint Analysis on the Unified AST at Ant Group: Methodology

 \textit{Type\#3: Reducible Nodes.} Reducible nodes represent constructs that are either irrelevant to program analysis semantics or can be systematically reduced to equivalent combinations of other nodes without loss of meaning.
 These nodes are not retained in the UAST specification.
 For example, Python's list comprehensions (\texttt{[x for x in list]}) can be reduced to a sequence of \texttt{VariableDeclaration} and \texttt{RangeStatement} nodes, while JavaScript's arrow function expression (\texttt{() => expr}) can be transformed into \texttt{FunctionDefinition} nodes.
-Additionally, redundant nodes such as Python's \texttt{Expression} root node, which serves only as a wrapper for expressions, and Go's \texttt{Comment} node, which represents comments irrelevant to program analysis, are completely discarded during the transformation process.
-This reduction ensures that the UAST remains compact and analyzable while preserving the expressiveness of high-level language constructs.
+Additionally, redundant nodes such as Python's \texttt{Expression} root node, which serves only as a wrapper, and Go's \texttt{Comment} node, will be discarded during the transformation process.